zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 In the case where \\(T > T_1\\), the total value is a sum of the contribution from a number of whole periods (which is given by Equation 3.22) plus the contribution from a fraction of a period.
 If \\(T \gg T_1\\), due to time-averaging (the \\(1/T\\) factor), the *relative* contribution from a fraction of a period will be much smaller than the *relative* contribution from a large number of whole periods, so the formula of Equation 3.22 should serve as a good approximation.

-Equation 3.22 allows us to define the *time-averaged* Poyting phasor
+Equation 3.22 allows us to define the *time-averaged* Poynting phasor

 $$ \tag{3.23}
 	\braket{\bm{S_n}} = \mu\_0^{-1} \big( \bm{E_n}(\bm{r}, \omega_n) \times [\bm{B_n}(\bm{r}, \omega_n)]^{\*} \big)